-In addition, your knees might cave in and feet may turn out, or you could have an asymmetrical shift in your weigh compensating for inactive glutes
+In addition, your knees might cave in and feet may turn out, or you could have an asymmetrical shift in your weight compensating for inactive glutes

 Another symptom of glute amnesia is tight hip flexors.

 They’re the opposing muscle of your glutes, meaning that when they contract, the glute muscles release, and vice versa.